 Bash Brothers Media specializes in cutting-edge multimedia and film content for the modern age.
 We produce everything from feature sports documentaries to hit radio shows, online series and select community projects.
 The company was founded in 2016 by two brothers from Mississippi with rising careers in media and a shared passion for sports and entertainment.
 It is quickly emerging as a force in sports, media and film.
 To connect with Bash Brothers Media, follow us at Facebook.com/bashbrothersmedia or email firstname.lastname@example.org

-Bash Brothers Media was born from a lifelong bond of sports and two converging careers in media.
-Jon is an acclaimed sports journalist, whose lengthy resume includes work at ESPN Radio, ABC News, The New York Daily News, FOX 40 News (WDBD, Jackson, Miss.), PlayOn!
-Sports, the Jackson Free Press, and Mississippi Sports Magazine.
-Henry is an award-winning filmmaker who graduated with an M.F.A. in documentary film from Stanford University and has produced short films that have appeared in major film festivals in Los Angeles, New York City, Toronto and more.
-The two founded “Bash Brothers Media” in April of 2016 to realize a dream: producing together the important and extraordinary sports stories real fans want, that Jon and Henry are uniquely fixed to tell.
+Bash Brothers Media was born from a lifelong bond of sports and two converging careers.
+Jon is an acclaimed sports media talent, whose lengthy resume includes ESPN Radio, ABC News, The New York Daily News, Global Golf Post, FOX 40 News (WDBD, Jackson, Miss.), and The NFHS Network.
+Henry is an award-winning filmmaker who graduated with an M.F.A. in documentary film from Stanford University and has produced films that have appeared in major festivals in Los Angeles, New York City, Toronto and more.
+The two founded “Bash Brothers Media” in April of 2016, combining their love of sports and growing careers in television, radio, writing and film into a company that does it all.

 Henry Wiener received his undergraduate degree from Columbia University and completed his MFA in Documentary Film at Stanford University.
 An award-winning documentary film maker, his films have screened at theaters and film festivals around the country.
 Covering an eclectic group of subjects, his films tell stories of people who pursue life with special passion and energy, across a spectrum of American culture.